 The foreign exchange market – otherwise known as the FX market — consists of financial institutions, mostly banks, that stand ready to exchange one currency for another.
 Banks often negotiate exchange rates among themselves, but forex dealers that market their services to the public generally post bid/ask prices on the currency pairs in which they make a market.

 Most FX transactions take place in the United Kingdom, United States, and Japan with most of the rest of the market centered in Hong Kong, Singapore, Australia, Switzerland, France, and Germany.

 The FX market is, by far, the largest market in the world.
-The following statistics, denominated in USD, was provided by the Bank for International Settlements:
+Some statistics on the foreign exchange market can be found at Bank for International Settlements: International Financial Statistics.

 Foreign Exchange Market Participants

 There are several types of market participants that engage in forex transactions to hedge risk, to speculate for profits, or to facilitate business and other transactions.